USAID Volunteers in Beirut

 Rhett Gurian is the chief of party of the USAID/Lebanon Community Support Program (CSP), implemented by Chemonics International.
 He has more than 20 years of experience designing and implementing programs focused on community development, community stabilization, peacebuilding, political transition, local governance, and service delivery in the Middle East, Africa, Haiti, and Afghanistan.
 Since joining Chemonics in 2003, Mr. Gurian has held a number of leadership roles, including senior vice president of the West and Central Africa and Haiti business unit, chief of party for the USAID/Syria Essential Services (SES) project based out of Jordan, and chief of party of USAID/OTI’s earthquake recovery program in Haiti from 2010 to 2013.
 He began his development career as an English teacher with the Peace Corps in Benin.
 Mr. Gurian is a graduate of Syracuse University and holds a B.A. in International Relations, Public Relations, and French.

-Arafat Harake | Deputy Chief of Party
+Diana Shannan | Deputy Chief of Party

 Khadija Zahzah| Director of Workforce Development

-Khadija Zahzah is the director of CSP’s workforce development component, including the Job Education and Training (JET) scholarship program.
+Khadija Zahzah was the director of CSP’s workforce development component, including the Job Education and Training (JET) scholarship program.
 She has more than 29 years of regional and international experience in social and organizational development, capacity building, policy analysis, strategic planning, and education programming.
-Ms. Zahzah’s has previously worked with a number of donors, development agencies, and governmental institutions in the MENA region, including the Aga Khan Development Network (AKDN), UN Women, UNESCO, UNICEF, UNDP, and Ministries of Education and Social Affairs across the MENA region.
+Ms. Zahzah has previously worked with a number of donors, development agencies, and governmental institutions in the MENA region, including the Aga Khan Development Network (AKDN), UN Women, UNESCO, UNICEF, UNDP, and Ministries of Education and Social Affairs across the MENA region.
 She assumed numerous leadership positions at the Institute for Palestinian Studies (IPS) and the Palestinian Student Fund (PSF), as well as the USAID-funded Expand your Horizons program.
 Prior to Ms. Zahzah’s positions at the Community Development Authority in the UAE as acting director of the policy department and head of program design and support, she oversaw regional programs at the Arab Council for Childhood Development in Egypt.
 Ms. Zahzah holds an M.A. in human development from Pacific Oaks College and a post graduate diploma in education policy analysis and planning from Harvard University; she also holds a special education specialist certificate from California State University – Long Beach.

 Fares El Zein | Director of Technical Assistance and Capacity Building

 Fares El Zein heads CSP’s technical assistance and capacity building component.
-He has over 20 years of experience in project design, organizational and legislative development, advocacy, and provision of technical support to civil society and local authorities.
+He has more than 20 years of experience in project design, organizational and legislative development, advocacy, and provision of technical support to civil society and local authorities.
 Dr. El Zein holds a Ph.D. in public administration and policy from the State University of New York (SUNY) at Albany and an M.A. in public administration from the American University of Beirut.
 His professional portfolio includes leadership positions and consultancies for the World Bank, EU, UNDP, USAID, OXFAM, as well as major USAID and EU partners such as SUNY, Management Systems International (MSI), Louis Berger, and GOPA.
 Dr. El Zein also assumed consultancies for private sector corporations on institution building, organizational development, HR systems, and performance measurement and management, in addition to giving academic courses across several universities in Lebanon on American and Lebanese public administration and legislative processes.

-Bilal Al Ayoubi | Director of Community Support
+Mona Moussa | Director of Community Support

 Osama Amad | Director of Wastewater Management

 Osama Amad heads CSP’s wastewater management component, leading implementation of several sustainable municipal wastewater infrastructure interventions and industrial pretreatment technologies.
-Mr. Amad has over 30 years of experience in design, construction, operations and maintenance within the water/wastewater sector.
-Prior to CSP, Mr. Amad was a superintendent with a leading water/wastewater utility in the Washington D.C. metro area, responsible for the sustainability, performance, compliance, budgeting, operations and maintenance of major components of the utility’s infrastructure.
+Mr. Amad has more than 30 years of experience in design, construction, operations and maintenance within the water/wastewater sector.
+Prior to CSP, Mr. Amad was a superintendent with a leading water/wastewater utility in the Washington, D.C. metro area, responsible for the sustainability, performance, compliance, budgeting, operations and maintenance of major components of the utility’s infrastructure.
 He also conducted numerous short-term technical assignments for USAID in the Middle East.
 Mr. Amad holds an M.A in engineering management from George Washington University and a B.A in civil engineering from Kuwait University.
 He is a licensed professional engineer, a board-certified environmental engineer by the American Academy of Environmental Engineers and Scientists, and a certified water/wastewater superintendent.

 Raed Harb | Director of Monitoring, Evaluation, and Learning